 Interest rate risk is the risk that changes in interest rates will adversely affect the market value of an investment.
 Changes in the level of interest rates can influence the market value of certain securities; the severity of that impact depends on the type of security held and the term to maturity.
 As the general level of interest rates moves up and down a security's price changes.
 Volatility is a measure of a security's price fluctuations and reflects risk.
 Securities with longer terms to maturity are more volatile because of the time value of the funds and therefore riskier than securities with shorter terms.
-Securities with embedded options such as calls, or other potential changes to cash flow, such as floaters, are also more sensitive to changes in interest rates than simpler, more traditional structures.
-By diversifying among maturity dates and security types, interest rate risk is mitigated, as fewer funds should be subject to a risk occurrence at any given time.
+Securities with embedded options such as calls, or other potential changes to cash flow, such as floaters, are also more sensitive to changes in interest rate risk is mitigated, as fewer funds should be subject to a risk occurrence at any given time.
 In addition, the City generally follows a laddered approach to investing, whereby blocks of roughly the same amounts are invested at similarly increased maturity lengths in order to match cash flow requirements.
 This approach provides security that all funds will not fall due at one particularly advantageous or disadvantageous period in time, thereby spreading the interest rate risk.